AvijitMaity5201/task3-Rest-Api/readme.md

   "message": "Book with ID 99 not found"
 }

-🔹 3.
-POST /books — Create new book
+3. POST /books — Create a new book

 Request Body